The membership problem for constant-sized quantum correlations is undecidable: Introduction

 \subsection{Acknowledgements}

-The authors thank Henry Yuen for helpful conversations about the topics of this paper.
+The authors thank Henry Yuen for helpful conversations about the topics of this paper, and the anonymous referee for detailed comments on the manuscript.
 CAM thanks Johannes Bausch for a conversation about \cite{bausch2020undecidability} which helped to inspire this project.
 WS is supported by NSERC DG 2018-03968 and an Alfred P. Sloan Research Fellowship.
 This paper is partly a contribution of the U.~S.~National Institute of Standards and Technology, and is not subject to copyright in the United States.